hoppersroppers/library_old/index.md

 ## Welcome to the Roppers Library

-Hey, I'm Dennis, the one man show behind Roppers.
+Hey, I'm Dennis, the dude behind Roppers.

-I put all the things I've written about Roppers in one place so you can hunt them down easier.
+I put all the things I've written about Roppers and security in one place so you can hunt them down easier.

 ### [Ropper's How to Hack](https://www.hoppersroppers.org/howtohack/)
 A replacement for the famous hacker-how-to that is actually meant for beginners.